kyma-project/kyma/docs/kyma/docs/04-10-update.md

   kubectl edit installation kyma-installation
   ```

 > **NOTE:** Read [this](#custom-resource-installation) document to learn more about the Installation custom resource.

 - If you introduced changes in overrides, update the existing ConfigMaps and Secrets.
 Add new ConfigMaps and Secrets if required.
-See [this](#getting-started-helm-overrides-for-kyma-installation) document for more information on overrides.
+See [this](#configuration-helm-overrides-for-kyma-installation) document for more information on overrides.

+## Perform the update

+If your changes involve any modifications in the `/resources` folder that includes component chart configurations, perform the whole update process that includes updating the Kyma Installer and triggering the update.
+If you only modify installation artifacts, for example by adding or removing components in the installation files or adding or removing overrides in the configuration files, only trigger the update process.

+Read about each update step in the following sections.

-## Update the Kyma Installer on a local deployment
+### Update the Kyma Installer on a local deployment

 - Build a new image for the Kyma Installer:
   ```